treasure-data/luigi-td/docs/gettingstarted.rst

           'status_code': 200,
       }

-      # use property for dynamic variables
+      # or use property for dynamic variables
       # @property
       # def variables(self):
       #     return {